maiaacademy/imersao-azure-expert/README.md

 1. In the Azure portal, navigate back to the Azure AD tenant blade and click **Groups**.

-1. In the Azure portal, navigate back to the Azure AD tenant blade and click **Groups**.

 1. Use the **+ New group** button to create a new group with the following settings:

     | Setting | Value |